AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/pages/seo-add-remove-page-from-list.md

    >[!TIP]
    >
-   >You can also make a new list&nbsp;for your page to go.
-Just type your desired name in&nbsp;Create a new list.&nbsp;
+   >You can also make a new list for your page to go.
+Just type your desired name in Create a new list.

 1. Click on the list you've just added your page to.